lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Note that this example demonstrates most of the features of this specification:

-- The data type is identified by the OID id-TcgAttestCertify contained in the `EvidenceStatement.type` field.
+- The data type is identified by the OID id-TcgCsrCertify contained in the `EvidenceStatement.type` field.
 - The signed evidence is carried in the `EvidenceStatement.stmt` field.
 - The `EvidenceStatement.hint` provides information to the Relying Party about which Verifier (software) will be able to correctly parse this data.
 Note that the `type` OID indicates the format of the data, but that may itself be a wrapper format that contains further data in a proprietary format.
 In this example, the hint says that software from the package `"tpmverifier.example.com"` will be able to parse this data.
 - The evidence statement is accompanied by a certificate chain in the `EvidenceBundle.certs` field which can be used to verify the signature on the evidence statement.
 How the Verifier establishes trust in the provided certificates is outside the scope of this specification.